Saint Pierre and Miquelon

 • there’s a single, unambiguous way to search for all such flagged comments (from the Slack command bar, search in:#incident-channel has::flag-pm:)

-It’s a small thing, but we’ve found it provides a quality of life improvement during stressful moments when time is at a premium.
+It’s a small thing, but I’ve found it provides a quality of life improvement during stressful moments when time is at a premium.